edgarsi/tailserver/README.md

 `connect localhost 1234 | tail -n 100 -f`

 ### Alternatives to tailserver
 * *If you only need `tail -f`, not the `-n`*, you can use [ftee](http://stackoverflow.com/questions/7360473/linux-non-blocking-fifo-on-demand-logging).
 Only works for one reader but it's rare to need more.
+* *If you need to start `tail -f` on a program which is already running*, you can use [capture_output.sh](capture_output.sh) which isn't perfect but fair enough.
 * *If you only need `tail -f`, not the `-n` and for some weird reason you may need (unpredictably) many readers*, there's a kernel module for a block device which does this... its name forgotten.
 * *If you always follow your output immediately with `tail -f`*, you can create a named pipe and `tee` to that, read from that.
 * *If you need to tail large amount of lines*, you will have to read the compressed file knowing that some of the last lines are probably not flushed to the output.
 	The only compressor I know which flushes regulary is the `xz-utils` compressor (--flush-timeout) and that will cost you compression ratio.
 	I don't know of any compressors which flush on request (such as unix signal).
 None will give you real-time `tail -f` either.
 	Anyway, I insist that merging the output of the compressed file with `tailserver` results is the easiest way, and most elegant.